Looking to take your golf game to the next level? If so, you’ll want one of the best fairway woods.

 The XR 16 isn’t cheap but I wouldn’t consider it overly expensive either.
 For what you’re getting and the performance it gives, I actually think it’s priced perfectly.

-The reviews on Amazon are perfect too and if you want to see why other customers are fawning over this product, click below:
+The reviews are perfect too and if you want to see why other customers are fawning over this product, click below:

 Callaway Women’s Big Bertha V Series